Reserve a Room

 The capital of the state of Israel is none other than the city of Jerusalem.
-Much has been recounted and written about this city, and we would like to offer a taste of the authentic Jerusalem experience.
-Whether on a family or romantic holiday or on a business trip, the Israeli capital has a lot to offer for each individual.
+Much has been recounted and written about this city, and we would like to offer you a taste of the authentic Jerusalem experience.
+Whether on a family or romantic holiday or on a business trip, the Israeli capital has a lot to offer for each and every individual.

 Mini Israel - See it all - in miniature !